 - How to communicate with diverse constituencies with persuasive and cogent arguments.

-In the journal, Academy of Management Learning and Education, Christopher Michaelson supports my narrative pedagogy, arguing that those teaching ethics in business schools should use novels as required reading.
-He bases his recommendation on the premise that narrative pedagogy cultivates business people who have not only improved their social skills and emotional intelligence but become employees who operate with more “enduring ethical effectiveness.”
+In a September 2016 issue of Academy of Management Learning and Education, Christopher Michaelson supports the approach I take when he argues that those teaching ethics in business schools should consider using novels as required, indeed core reading for their students.
+He bases his recommendation on the premise that narrative pedagogy cultivates better businesspeople who have not only better skills but better characters and are employees who operate with more “enduring ethical effectiveness.”
 Michaelson characterizes the narrative approach to teaching ethics as shifting the primary question asked from “What should I do?” to “How should one live?”
-The question changes not just in direction and quantity but by scope and quality, from the immediate and individualistic request for a specific answer to a more general human consideration of moral conduct.
-It asks the question scholars of religion are uniquely positioned to address before students of all disciplines.
+The question changes not just in direction but scope, from the immediate and individualistic request for a specific answer to a more general human consideration of moral conduct.

-“The Handsomest Drowned Man in the World,” tells the tale of a small, coastal fishing village interrupted by the arrival of an over-sized dead body washed up by the waves.
-This drowned man has a huge impact on the village; it is changed forever by his arrival.
-Characters move from a resigned complacency to an irritated curiosity and eventually to a creative vision inspired by this exotic corpse.
-As we watch the transformation in the townspeople, we are led to consider our own communities and how we lead our lives, who inspires us, and how we handle the challenges brought by the forces of nature and society.
+“The Most Handsome Drowned Man in the World,” tells the tale of a small, coastal fishing village interrupted by the arrival of a dead body washed up by the waves.
+This drowned man has a huge impact on the village, which is changed forever by his arrival.
+Characters move from a resigned complacency to an irritated curiosity and eventually to a creative vision inspired by an over-sized, exotic, washed-up corpse.
+As we watch the transformation in the townspeople, we are led to consider our own communities and how we lead our life, who inspires us, and how we handle the challenges of forces society and nature.

 “The Handsomest Drowned Man in the World” opens with a group of children playing on the beach of a small fishing village.
-In the waves a “dark and slinky” bulge is approaching, creating a tone of doom.
+In the waves, a “dark and slinky” bulge is approaching and creating a tone of doom.
 It turns out to be a drowned man, covered in seaweed, stones, and dead marine creatures.
 The men head to neighboring villages to see if the dead man belongs to one of them, while the women clean off the body and prepare it for a funeral.
-Because they lived so remotely, “They didn’t have to clean his face to know that he was from elsewhere.”
-The coastal, cliff-side town was a “desert-like cape”, “with no flowers,” and so little land that the inhabitants have to throw their dead over the cliffs and into the sea rather than bury them in the ground.
-Their curiosity arises more out of the identity of the body than its presence.
-While the women work on the drowned man’s body, they imagine the “far-off seas and deep waters,” from which he came, they quickly assert, breathlessly, that he is the biggest, strongest-looking, most virile, and handsomest man they have ever seen in their lives – so remarkable “he didn’t even fit in their imaginations.”
-His arrival triggers their creative capacity and they conclude that he died a “death with dignity,” is named Esteban, and when the men return with the news that no neighboring towns can claim him, the women weep with joy that he is now “theirs.”
+“They didn’t have to clean his face to know that he was from elsewhere,” they live so remotely.
+The coastal, cliff-side town was a “desert-like cape” “with no flowers,” and so little land that the inhabitants have to throw their dead over the cliffs and into the sea rather than bury them in the ground, thus the curiosity arises more out of the identity of the body than its presence.
+While the women work on the drowned man’s body, as they imagine the “far-off seas and deep waters,” from which he came, they quickly assert, breathlessly, that he is the biggest, strongest-looking, most virile, and handsomest man they have ever seen in their lives, so remarkable “he didn’t even fit in their imaginations.”
+But his arrival triggers their imaginative capacity and they conclude that he died a “death with dignity,” is named Esteban, and when the men return with the news that no neighboring towns can claim him, the women weep with joy that he is now “theirs.”